apollographql/apollo/docs/source/references/engine-proxy.md

 If it is, please make sure you're running the [currently tested version](https://github.com/apollographql/apollo-engine-js/blob/master/package.json) of Apollo Server and your Node HTTP server package (Express, Connect, Hapi, Koa, etc), and the latest released versions of the Engine and Apollo packages.

-You can enter the following into the commandline to see the latest package version, or look in `package.json`.
+You can enter the following into the command line to see the latest package version, or look in `package.json`.

 ```
 $ npm view apollo-engine version